 - 1. To establish and run tools and equipment library for the construction workers engaged in construction work to increase efficiency. - 2.
 To carry out production, distribution and sales of low cost building materials. - 3.
-Provide backward and forward linkages for skilled human resources in construction sector for generating and sustaining livelihood opportunity for poor households embroidery etc. Informal skill formation and the skill up gradation are quite evident in the informal sector.
+Provide backward and forward linkages for skilled human resources in construction sector for generating and sustaining livelihood opportunity for poor households gradation are quite evident in the informal sector.
 Specific caste groups or communities from particular regions or tribal communities with specific artisan skills are drawn or rather encouraged to migrate systematically by the recruitments agents and contractors to be absorbed in the above mentioned informal sectors.
-Most of the unskilled next most popular trades were electrical and electronics work place infringing on the privacy of the home and the

-Vocational training as is provided in state-funded institutions is usually accessed by those in an economic class that can afford to put their children, almost always sons, through another two years of training without any earning.
+Most of the unskilled labour and semi-skilled or even traditionally skilled labour institutions is usually accessed by those in an economic class that can afford to put their children, almost always sons, through another two years of training without any earning.

 The most sought after field of formal vocational training was computer trades' (nearly 30 per cent).
-For men the
+For men the next most popular trades were electrical and electronics